Flat connections at infinity on knot surgery manifolds: Case studies

+A similar calculation can be done for the $-1/2$ surgery on the torus knot $T(2,3)$ which yields Brieskorn sphere $\Sigma(2,3,13)$ -- a negative definite plumbed 3-manifold.
+Note that the irreducible component of the $A$-polynomial is $\mathcal{A}^{\text{irr}}_{T(2,3)}(x, y) = 1+ x^6 y,$ whose intersection with $xy^{-2}=1$ gives the same picture as in Figure \ref{CS path trefoil2-3} above.
+Similarly, the Chern-Simons invariants are

+Note the above equation for $\Sigma(2,3,13)$ is related to Chern-Simons invariants of reverse oriented Brieskorn sphere \eqref{num cs trefoil} by a negative sign.
+Recall that the flat connection at infinity $CS_{\alpha^\star}=-\frac{13^2}{312} ~\mod ~1$, corresponding to negative definite plumbed manifold is not seen as a singularity on the Borel plane \cite{AM22}.
+Even though it is not interesting from the resurgent analysis perspective, we can explore whether they are present or absent from the negative plumbed graph method discussed in Appendix \ref{plumbed methd}.

-\paragraph{} Brieskorn spheres of the type \eqref{eq:brieskorn sphere}, admit plumbed graph presentations with negative definite plumbing matrix, as described in~\cite{Gukov:2019mnk, Harichurn:2023akp}.
-Following the tools discussed in Appendix \ref{plumbed methd}, we will now compute the $CS_{\alpha}$ from the plumbing matrix and show that they agree with the path method (\ref{num cs trefoil}), including the flat connection at infinity $\alpha^*$.
+Brieskorn spheres of the type \eqref{eq:brieskorn sphere}, admit plumbed graph presentations with negative definite plumbing matrix, as described in~\cite{Gukov:2019mnk, Harichurn:2023akp}.
+Following the tools elaborated in Appendix \ref{plumbed methd}, we will now compute the Chern-Simons action for the flat connections from the plumbing matrix.
 The plumbing graph for $\Sigma(2, 3, 13)$ is shown in Figure~\ref{fig:(2,3,13)} and has only one high-valency vertex.\footnote{Here by high valency we mean valency $\geq 3$, using the same terminology as in \cite{gukov2024categorification}.}